Brief definition

 Practice and structural issues

-In companies, most errors don't arise from calculation logic but from the information chain: data arrives late, is missing, or is unclear.
-Anyone wanting to make payroll accounting „stable“ should therefore primarily clarify handovers and responsibilities.
+Most errors in companies don't arise from calculation logic, but from the information chain: data arrives too late, is missing, or is unclear.
+Therefore, anyone who wants to make payroll „stable“ should primarily clarify handovers and responsibilities.

 The most important questions you should answer clearly once

-• Who provides which data? (e.g. shift times, allowances, bonuses, company cars, benefits in kind)
+- Who provides which data? (e.g. shift times, allowances, bonuses, company car, benefits in kind)

-• How is it documented? (e.g. releases, changes, evidence, filing)
+- How is it documented? (e.g. approvals, changes, proof, filing)

 Practice tip

-When working internally and externally, establish a fixed billing schedule (deadlines + responsible parties + approval steps).
+When collaborating internally and externally: Establish a fixed billing schedule (deadlines + responsible parties + approval steps).
 This is often more effective than „more control“ at the end of the month.

-„Digital“ does not usually mean that there are fewer rules – but rather that processes become easier to manage: data is transmitted electronically, approvals are documented in a traceable manner and documents are available more quickly.
-It is crucial that interfaces are clearly defined (e.g. time recording → payroll, HR management → master data) and that changes are properly logged.
+„Digital“ usually doesn't mean fewer rules apply, but rather that processes become more manageable: data is transmitted electronically, approvals are documented traceably, and documents are available more quickly.
+The crucial point is that interfaces are clearly defined (e.g., time tracking → billing, HR management → master data) and that changes are logged cleanly.

 Typical errors